Orientation theory in arithmetic geometry: Absolute cohomology and purity

 Note that when $Z=Z'=X$ the product \eqref{eq:product2} describes the usual cup-product in $\E$-cohomology. \end{num}

+\begin{rem} The need of the refined product just defined is the only reason for us to use absolute ring spectra.
+Indeed, we have not only used the existence of the structural map $\epsilon_f$ but also the fact it is an isomorphism. \end{rem}

-We have gathered the basic properties of these operations in the following proposition: \begin{prop} Given an absolute ring spectrum $\E$, the following properties hold: \begin{enumerate} \item[(E1)] $f^*g^*=(gf)^*$, $\nu'_!\nu_!=(\nu'\nu)_!$ whenever defined. \item[(E2)] When $\nu$ is a closed nil-immersion\footnote{\emph{i.e.} its ideal is nilpotent.}, $\nu_!$ is an isomorphism. \item[(E3)] Consider the following cartesian squares:
+We have gathered the basic properties of these operations in the following proposition: \begin{prop} Given an absolute ring spectrum $\E$, the following properties hold: \begin{enumerate} \item[(E1)] $f^*g^*=(gf)^*$, $\nu'_!\nu_!=(\nu'\nu)_!$ whenever defined. \item[(E2)] When $\nu$ is a closed nil-immersion, $\nu_!$ is an isomorphism. \item[(E3)] Consider the following cartesian squares:

 where horizontal maps are closed immersions.
-Then for any cohomology class $\rho \in \E^{**}_T(X)$, $f^*\nu_!(\rho)=\nu'_!f^*(\rho)$. \item[(E4)] Consider closed immersions: $W \xrightarrow \iota Z \xrightarrow \nu T \xrightarrow i X$. \\ Then for any triple $(\lambda,\alpha,\beta) \in \E^{**}_W(T) \times \E^{**}_T(Z) \times \E^{**}_Z(X)$, one has: \\ $\lambda \refp (\alpha \refp \beta)=(\lambda \refp \alpha) \refp \beta$. \item[(E5)] Under the assumption of (E3), for any couple $(\lambda,\rho) \in \E^{**}_T(Z) \times \E^{**}_Z(X)$, one has: \\ $f^*(\lambda \refp \rho)=g^*(\lambda) \refp f^*(\rho)$. \item[(E6)] Under the assumption of (E4), for any couple $(\lambda,\rho) \in \E^{**}_T(Z) \times \E^{**}_Z(X)$, one has: \\ $\nu_!(\lambda \refp \rho)=\nu_!(\lambda) \refp \beta$. \item[(E7)] Consider the following diagram:
+Then for any cohomology class $\rho \in \E^{**}_T(X)$, $f^*\nu_!(\rho)=\nu'_!f^*(\rho)$. \item[(E4)] Consider closed immersions: $W \xrightarrow \iota T \xrightarrow \nu Z \xrightarrow i X$. \\ Then for any triple $(\lambda,\alpha,\beta) \in \E^{**}_W(T) \times \E^{**}_T(Z) \times \E^{**}_Z(X)$, one has: \\ $\lambda \refp (\alpha \refp \beta)=(\lambda \refp \alpha) \refp \beta$. \item[(E5)] Under the assumption of (E3), for any couple $(\lambda,\rho) \in \E^{**}_T(Z) \times \E^{**}_Z(X)$, one has: \\ $f^*(\lambda \refp \rho)=g^*(\lambda) \refp f^*(\rho)$. \item[(E6)] Under the assumption of (E4), for any couple $(\lambda,\rho) \in \E^{**}_T(Z) \times \E^{**}_Z(X)$, one has: \\ $\nu_!(\lambda \refp \rho)=\nu_!(\lambda) \refp \rho$. \item[(E7)] Consider the following diagram:

 made of closed immersions and such that the square is cartesian.
-Then for any couple $(\lambda,\rho) \in \E^{**}_T(Z) \times \E^{**}_{Z'}(X)$, one has: $\nu_!(g^*(\lambda) \refp \rho)=\lambda \refp g_!(\rho)$. \end{enumerate} \end{prop} \begin{proof} (E1) is clear and (E2) follows from Remark \ref{rem:nil-immersion}.
+Then for any couple $(\lambda,\rho) \in \E^{**}_T(Z) \times \E^{**}_{Z'}(X)$, one has: $h_!(g^*(\lambda) \refp \rho)=\lambda \refp g_!(\rho)$. \end{enumerate} \end{prop} \begin{proof} (E1) is clear and (E2) follows from Remark \ref{rem:nil-immersion}.